This listing will be shared on our Instagram page in a few hours. www.instagram.com/invisedge

 (This description was written in 2021.)

-Good Bitossi lamp-bases (Italian) in this size fetch about AUD $700 in Australia (written in 2021) so this rare Australian offering also represents an astute INVESTMENT opportunity.
 Ellis pottery is much-loved not just in Australia but internationally.
 The beautiful stylized shapes won hearts quickly back in the day, so much so that the Kratochvil’s initial setup in their garage quickly became inadequate.
 When Myer / Grace Brothers started placing large orders, they moved into a factory in Nicholson Street, Abbotsford (not far from Melbourne).
 The Kratochvil’s employed a team of more than 15 people, many of whom were students from the Art Department of the RMIT.

 (The mother of my vendor, Marcela Cechova, became fast friends of the Ellis pottery founders through their joint support of the Australian-published Czech newspaper “Hlas Domova” (Voice of Home.)
 Macela was a journalist and a regular contributor of “Hlas Domova” which was published for decades- the Kratochvils often attended editorial meetings.)

-This stunning ceramic lamp by celebrated handiwork firm, Ellis, has been around for more than a season and certainly more than a few issues of your favourite interior design magazine.
-If it’s still in vogue after 5 to 6 decades it will always be.
+This stunning ceramic ram by celebrated handiwork firm, Ellis, has been around for more than a season and certainly more than a few issues of your favourite interior design magazine.
+If it’s still in vogue after 5 to 6 decades, it will always be.
 After mass-produced modern pieces have ended up as landfill, this vintage décor piece (made in AUSTRALIA BY HAND) will be passed onto yet another generation.
 There’s no better way to invest in your home and help protect our planet for future generations.
 INVESTING in (and valuing) LOCALLY-MADE hand-crafted items is a small but important way we can all help change our children’s future.